 Out of Chaos (nothingness) emerged Gaia (the Earth,) Eros (Love,) the Abyss (the Tartarus,) and the Erebus.
 Gaia gave birth to Uranus, who fathered the Twelve Titans (six males: Coeus, Crius, Cronus, Hyperion, Iapetus, and Oceanus; and six females: Mnemosyne, Phoebe, Rhea, Theia, Themis, and Tethys,) followed by the one-eyed Cyclopes and the Hecatonchires.
-Cronus and Rhea then bore Zeus, along with other siblings whom Cronus had been hiding in his stomach.
+Cronus and Rhea then bore Zeus, along with other siblings.
+Below are the major gods and goddesses of Greek mythology.

 The Major Greek Gods and Goddesses, which are also the best known in today's world, are: